FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 excerpt_separator: "<!--more-->"
 ---

 FusionAuth version 1.47 shipped in late July, 2023.
-This release includes performance improvements, the ability to include preferred languages on the basic registration form, and SAMLv2 assertion encryption.
+These releases include performance improvements, the ability to include preferred languages on the basic registration form, and SAMLv2 assertion encryption.

 <!--more-->